 You know, to your friends, family, lovers and lovers that your friends, family and lovers don’t know about yet.

-: Christine is a friend of ours from way back in undergrad who doodles and draws the quirky things that pop up in her brain.
+A bit about her: Christine is a friend of ours from way back in undergrad who doodles and draws the quirky things that pop up in her brain.
 We spent many nights on her porch, bugging her and her roommates for home cooked meals.
 We picked up the booze; they cooked the meals.
 Most nights began with the preface of “I swear, we’ll do homework!
 I have a test tomorrow.”
 Yet, homework usually took the backseat.
 Long talks and banter took precedence as we presided over the the shenanigans on Wilson Street.
 Glory days, guys. #COLLEGE.

 She’s a talented singer and songwriter, lovable friend, crafty artist and painter and the list goes on.
 When’s she’s not doodling, she’s traveling and singing.
 (See also: gypsy.)
 Currently, Christine is making cards under the moniker “Another Half-Eaten Sandwich” and pursuing an MFA in Art Education at the University of Missouri in her hometown.